::: POSTAL STATIONERY :::

 |

-additional varieties.
-Scott Catalogue has never revamped its listing since the days when collectors were interested
+These changes all added to the number of envelope varieties.
+Scott Catalogue has never revamped its listing since the days when

-primarily in cut squares.
-Thus, Scott Catalogue ignores differences in size, knife or thickness and concentrates only
+collectors were interested primarily in cut squares.
+Thus, Scott Catalogue ignores differences in size, knife, or paper thickness and

 THE 1883 ORDER SEPTEMBER 6, 1883, AMENDED DECEMBER 15, 1883

-government service as Postmaster General in 1882.
-He decided upon having stamped envelopes made for domestic
+Postmaster General in 1882.
+He decided upon having stamped envelopes made for domestic and international use.

 Design